-The Georgetown BMW Center for German and European Studies hosted a roundtable on “Decolonizing the Museum,” featuring historians from Howard University, the University of Virginia and George Mason University.
+The BMW Center for German and European Studies hosted a conference on “Decolonizing the Museum,” which included a panel on institutions responding to their history with slavery featuring historians from Georgetown University, Howard University, the University of Virginia and George Mason University.

 Zach Oschin (SFS’20) won $15,000 of the Leonsis Family Entrepreneurship Prize at the second annual “Bark Tank” pitch competition at Georgetown University’s McDonough School of Business.
 Oschin was awarded the prize for his work as the founder of Elenas, a digital direct sales platform where Latin American women earn income selling beauty products in a modern and risk-free way.